Applied Venous Disease & Program Building for Allied Health Professionals

 Online Opioid Self-Assessment Program

 We are offering an Online Opioid Self-Assessment Program (SAP) to help participants identify areas where improvement is required.
-This program’s target population is physicians, nurse practitioners, pharmacists, medical educators and medical residents.
-The ultimate goal is to close the gap between knowledge and action with regards to the use of opioids for chronic non-cancer pain.
+This program’s target population is physicians, nurse practitioners, pharmacists, medical educators, medical students, and medical residents.
+The ultimate goal is to close the gap between knowledge and action with regard to the use of opioids for chronic non-cancer pain.
 The 2017 Canadian Opioid Guideline recommendations were developed to help physicians make appropriate decisions to start a trial of opioid therapy for CNCP and to guide them in the monitoring of long-term opioid therapy, the detection of situations involving misuse, including addiction, and the appropriate response to such situations.
-The content of the educational program will be primarily based on the 2017 Canadian Opioid Guideline.
+The Guideline was updated in 2025 and the content of the educational program has been modified based on the 2025 Canadian Opioid Guideline.
+The instructional design of the program is knowledge-based.
+There will be case-based learning (e.g., vignettes and discussions), question-and-answer periods, and Self-assessment questions throughout the course.

 Best Practices in Education Rounds (BPER) – 2025-2026